Aim of this guidance

 - Where there any aggravating or mitigating circumstances?
 There may have been personal circumstances involved at the time, including issues with accommodation, education, employment, management of finances and income, lifestyle and associates, relationships, drugs and alcohol, emotional well-being or health.

-You should try to understand the applicant’s attitude to their offences.
+Try to understand the applicant’s attitude to their offences.

 - Looking back, what is their attitude about what happened?